Top Destinations for Coffee Lovers

 As one of the leading exporters of coffee, it is not surprising that Ethiopia has a rich coffee culture with a long history, in fact, there is a saying in Ethiopia, “Coffee is our Bread.”
 Not only in city cafes but also in private homes, coffee is regarded with reverence.
 Coffee ceremonies are held in private homes where the ceremony follows the coffee from the roasting through to the drinking of the brew.
 In Addis Ababa cafes, you can sample coffee in a variety of styles and flavors with added spices and sweeteners like honey, butter, cinnamon and cloves.

 Melbourne is the ultimate coffee city in a country which loves its brew.
 Locals enjoy a wiener mélange, fresh ground coffee with steamed milk and milk foam on top or try a “flat white” a double espresso with frothed hot milk.
 Coffee shops stay open from early morning to late at night serving coffee brewed with beans from around the world, but especially Italian coffee thanks to the many Italian immigrants who arrived here after WWII.
-In Melbourne coffee takes time to prepare and is fondly appreciated.
+In Melbourne, coffee takes time to prepare and is fondly appreciated.
 When you drink the coffee north melbourne has on offer, it’s unlike any other cup of coffee you’ve ever had.
 People settle into coffee shop chairs with good coffee and good friends.
 Try the classic Pellegrini’s or the more upbeat Proud Mary or take a stroll down Degraves Street which is lined with coffee shops.
 The city is so coffee orientated that there are café and coffee culture walking tours.